CSE237SP2022/project-passwordmanager-leib-ruby-jake-aaron/README.md

 5. A PasswordStorageSystem should be able to handle multiple passwords for the same website, using username to differentiate
 6. A shell script should check if the compiled class files already exist so it does not recompile all the code every time the program is run

 At the end of this iteration, everything we have implemented is working.
 Instructions to run the code are below.

+## Iteration 3

+In this iteration, we completed the following user stories:
+1. A PasswordGenerator should be able to take in words as input to be used in the password
+2. A PasswordRequirements should be able to ask a user if they want specific words to be part of their password and capture that input
+3. A PasswordEvaluator Class should be able to evaluate the strength of a password
+4. A user should be able to delete or change an existing password

+At the end of this iteration, everything we have implemented is working.
+Instructions to run the code are below.

 ## To run the program
 1. Clone the repository